COMMUNITY ECOLOGY & EVOLUTION

-In September 2025, the lab will move to the School of Biological Sciences at Monash University in Melbourne, Australia.
-We will keep a presence at the Gulbenkian Institute for the next couple of years to finish current projects.
+In September 2025, we moved to the School of Biological Sciences at Monash University in Melbourne, Australia.
+We will keep a presence at the Gulbenkian Institute in Lisbon for the next couple of years to finish current projects but we are only recruiting at Monash University.
+See the Join us page for more info.

-In September 2025, the lab will move to the School of Biological Sciences at Monash University in Melbourne, Australia.
-We will keep a presence at the Gulbenkian Institute for the next couple of years to finish current projects.
+In September 2025, we moved to the School of Biological Sciences at Monash University in Melbourne, Australia.
+We will keep a presence at the Gulbenkian Institute in Lisbon for the next couple of years to finish current projects but we are only recruiting at Monash University.
+See the Join us page for more info.

 NEWS